vmware-tanzu/tanzu-dev-portal/content/guides/consumer-driven-contracts.md

 - "/guides/microservices/consumer-driven-contracts"
 level1: Modernizing Legacy Applications
 level2: Packaging, Operating, and Outside Enhancements
+description: Build the domain language of your application
 ---

 There are multiple approaches to modernizing applications and defining APIs.
 This guide describes the consumer driven contracts approach.
 The guide [Understanding API-First Development](/guides/microservices/api-first-development/) describes an alternative approach.